Auliveon/simplerestservice/README.md

-with in-memory db and UI
+Simple RESTservice on Spring Boot with in-memory db and UI